mattneub/Programming-iOS-Book-Examples/README.md

 * Illustrate new rotation rules, including new structure of launch-into-rotation.

+* For table views, use exclusively new register-and-dequeue architecture.

 New examples include:

 * Further illustrate use of constraints (ch 14), esp. in company with animation (ch 17).